-The remaining cost of a CFA in Schools program is paid for through individual and corporate charitable donations and granting organizations.
+The remaining cost of a CFA in Schools program is paid for through individual and corporate charitable donations, family foundations, and granting organizations.

-Please help bring CFA in Schools to even more deserving youth by making a tax-deductible donation!
+Please help bring CFA in Schools to even more deserving youth by donating today!

 3 Ways to Give